farehahassan/project_management_app/README.md

 ## ⭐ Support
 If this project helps you in any way, don't forget to give it a **star** on GitHub!
 Your support helps in continuous development and improvements.

----

-This version includes icons and additional engaging text to provide more clarity and improve the readability for users.
-Let me know if you'd like to tweak anything further!